DuinOS/DuinOS/Readme.txt

 ********************************
- DuinOS v0.2 Alpha
+ DuinOS v0.3 Alpha
 ********************************

 Copyright (C) 2009 Multiplo
 http://multiplo.org
 http://robotgroup.com.ar
-Created by Juli�n U. da Silva Gillig.
+Created by Julián U. da Silva Gillig.

-Based on the FreeRTOS v6.0.5 kernel (www.freertos.org).
+Based on the FreeRTOS v6.1.0 kernel (www.freertos.org).
 Please see the License section below.
 This is our only distribution of DuinOS, which includes the complete source code.
 The last version is always available from http://robotgroup.com.ar